 “There’s always been something fascinating about old photographs” says Tim.
-This show is about helping people in our community and elsewhere discover, or “rediscover” the captivating history of Danville Illinois in a nostalgic way.
+This art show is about capturing the captivating history of Danville Illinois in a nostalgic way.
 There’s something magical about the way an old image takes you back to a certain time or place.

-The first several paintings are currently on display at Art Studio 7 Gallery, located at 7 East North Street in Downtown Danville Illinois Starting in November 2020.
-Shown below are a few examples of the work that will be on display…
+The first several paintings are currently on display at Art Studio 7 Gallery, located at 7 East North Street in Downtown Danville Illinois.
+Shown below are a few examples of the work that will be in the show.

 The Cal Jamison Grocery was a fun painting to work on.
 Located on 1st street in Danville it later became “The Nutty Nut Shop” until someone corrects us on that.
 Broadway singer Helen Morgan was discovered there, she was born in Danville in 1900 and made a big impression on the Chicago club scene during the 1920’s.

 The Palace and Fischer Theaters in 1945.
-Many folks in Danville have fond memories of the Palace (which no longer exists) and of course the Fischer which has been wonderfully restored and still used today, after many years of sitting empty.
+Many people in Danville have fond memories of the Palace (which no longer exists) and of course the Fischer which has been wonderfully restored and still used today, after many years of sitting empty.
 The theater is an ongoing project and a portion of the proceeds from this art show will go to the foundation to help with the Fischer’s continued renovation needs.

 We can’t continue the show without your support so we’ve developed a creative way for you (our sponsors) to get something back in return (besides good feelings)…

 For a $50 sponsorship you get an 11×17 print of your choice from the show (and it’s even signed by the artist)!

 We will of course accept donations of any amount but why not enjoy some art for your home or office in exchange for your kindness and generosity…